-The packaging (kraft-cardboard at first, then white, both with two-tone red imprint) wasn't as clever and elaborate as that of the PS-Q7 but after all, unlike the latter, the Flamingo was portable on its own.
+The packaging (kraft-cardboard at first, then white, both with two-tone red [or blue] imprint) wasn't as clever and elaborate as that of the PS-Q7 but after all, unlike the latter, the Flamingo was portable on its own.

 Sony sold manymanymanymany F5s and manymany F9s but they are both rather rare today.
 I have an F9, it works very well (stable speed, decent noise floor) and I'll never ever let it go.

 A clean description of the F9 here ; a dedicated website here (with safety instructions regarding the 6V input), Sony's own completely bland page here and a small view of the early packaging here.